BetonQuest/BetonQuest/documentation/User-Documentation/Objectives-List.md

 ## Block: `block`

 To complete this objective player must break or place specified amount of blocks.
-First argument after name is a `block selector`.
+The first argument is a [Block Selector](/User-Documentation/Reference/#block-selectors).
 Next is amount.
 It can be more than 0 for placing and less than 0 for destroying.
 You can also use `notify` keyword to display messages to the player each time he updates amount of blocks, optionally with the notification interval after colon.

 This objective has two properties, `amount` and `left`.
 Amount is current amount of blocks in the objective, left is amount needed to complete the objective.
 Note that it may sometimes be negative!